-Defective car seat injury claims
+Defective car seat injury compensation claims

 Car seat manufacturers are liable if a car seat product defect causes injury, but you must fit the seat in accordance with manufacturer's instructions.